Women Writers: Has Anything Changed?

 “…still not nearly enough,” remarked Katie J.M.
 Baker, reporting on the recording for Jezebel.

-Ms. Ephron began the panel discussion by talking about some admittedly “sloppy statistics” she did on book reviews in The New York Times between 1971 and 1972.
+Ms. Ephron began the panel discussion by talking about numbers she ran on book reviews in The New York Times between 1971 and 1972.

 “There was 697 major reviews,” she noted.
 “And of that, 101 of those reviewed books by women.
 So that’s 14.5 percent.”